 - 1. Follow all directions the first time given. - 2.
 Stay seated in the classroom (chairs, floor, bean bags, etc.) - 3.
-Always walk in the classroom and hallways. - Never leave the classroom without permission.
-Talk quietly (indoor voices) and kindly. - Indoor recess games only provided by the teacher/aide (board games, puzzles, reading, arts/crafts) The "throwing" of objects indoors is never permitted.
+Always walk in the classroom and hallways.

+- Always want in the classroom and harmay.
+Never leave the classroom without permission.
+Talk quietly (indoor voices) and kindly.
+Indoor recess games only provided by the teacher/aide (board games, puzzles, reading, arts/crafts) - 7.
+The "throwing" of objects indoors is never permitted. - 8.
 Respect "regular" classroom rules during indoor recess.